 What is Green Beans Almondine?

 Green Beans Almondine is a classic French dish that simply means "green beans with almonds."

 Unlike most French recipes, this classic dish is uncomplicated and easy to make.
-It only requires 5 simple, easy-to-find ingredients and is ready in less than 20 minutes, making this recipe perfect for busy weeknights.
+It only requires 5 simple, easy-to-find ingredients and is ready in less than 20 minutes, making this recipe the perfect side dish to prepare on busy weeknights.

-Between the buttery, bright sauce and the crunch of the almonds, this simple green bean recipe is truly irresistible, and even my picky-eaters beg for seconds.
+Between the buttery, bright sauce and the crunch of the almonds, this simple green bean recipe is truly irresistible and wins over the pickiest of eaters.

 - Green Beans: String beans, fresh green beans, or french green beans, also known as Haricot Vert, work for this recipe.
 The beans should be cleaned and trimmed.
 While fresh beans are best, I do have directions for how to dress up frozen steamed beans with this sauce as well.

 - Butter: Butter gives the sauce so much richness and is a must in French cuisine.
 If you are vegan or dairy-free, I suggest using your favorite vegan butter alternative.